-In 2011, they made a break-through discovery: Never-before-seen worms were found living in a pocket of water 5,000 years old.
+In 2011, they made a break-through discovery: They found never-before-seen worms living in a pocket of water 5,000 years old.
 The worms were living without sunlight in unbearable heat.
 Until that point, no one thought animals could exist that deep in the planet's crust.

 The discoveries have important implications for where else extreme life might exist — not just the deep subsurface of Earth, but elsewhere in the solar system.
 That includes Mars, a planet that has harsh conditions similar to the bottom of the gold mines.

 "Because it means if they can do it here, why would they not be able to do it there?"
 Borgonie told 60 Minutes correspondent Bill Whitaker in the video above.

 Borgonie said Mars likely doesn't have multicellular organisms, but rather, simple life forms, like bacteria.
 He also thinks the organisms would most likely live deep underground.
 Because the atmosphere on Mars has been blown away by solar wind, there is no longer any water above ground.
 Without an ozone layer, the sun's rays would destroy anything organic.
 But there is still water underground on Mars, much like the water trapped deep in the rocks at the Moab Khotsong mine.

 Borgonie thinks the chance of finding these simple life forms is much higher than many scientists admit — and NASA has been following their work closely.